casework/CASE-Implementation-UFED-XML/README.md

   * Investigative Extraction

 Some simple examples are provided in the **json** folder, two XML reports of an Android and an iOS image are also available in the **XMLreports** folder.

+## Development status

+This repository follows [CASE community guidance on describing development status](https://caseontology.org/resources/github_policies.html#development-statuses), by adherence to noted support requirements.

+The status of this repository is:

+4 - Beta